erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 });
 ```

-The visual side of things is done, though we're not quite done yet.
-Currently
+The visual side of things was done, though I wasn't quite done yet.
+At that
-the game logic works at 800x600 resolution and only the output is scaled to
+point the game logic was working at 800x600 resolution and only *the output* was
-1600x1200.
-This means that the reported mouse input coordinates will be out of
+scaled to 1600x1200.
+This meant that the reported mouse input coordinates would
-bounds and the game will not be able to handle it correctly.
+be out of bounds and the game would not be able to handle them correctly,
+therefore I had to scale down the mouse coordinates.

 ## taking care of the mouse coordinates